 These crowns are made from paper with printed jewels on the side.
 They adjust to fit all heads and there are plenty to go around.
 Customers can take them for free and kids are not the only ones that wear them.

 Kings used to be in short supply, one to a country.
 In this age of mass merchandising, mass consumption, collective thought and identity politics, kings are no longer protected or worshiped.
-Now,with social justice warriors on the rampage, we can all be kings.
+Now,with social justice warriors on the warpath, we must all be kings.

-Even with our lofty rhetoric, America is still run by royalty professing common roots.
+Even with our lofty rhetoric, America is still run by royalty.

 Congress will never take their crowns off and our President will never be allowed to put his on.

-These days the only reality and royalty we follow lives in Hollywood.
+These days the only reality and royalty we follow lives in Beverly Hills.